IjzerenHein/firestorter/docs/API.md

 Promise that is resolved when the Collection has finished fetching its (initial) documents.

-Use this function to for instance wait for the initial snapshot update to complete, or to wait for fresh data after changing the path/ref.
+Use this method to for instance wait for the initial snapshot update to complete, or to wait for fresh data after changing the path/ref.